UoMResearchIT/r-tidyverse-digital-humanities/_episodes/06-data-subsetting.md

 - "Access individual values by location using `[]`."
 - "Access slices of data using `[low:high]`."
 - "Access arbitrary sets of data using `[c(...)]`."
-- "Use `which` to select subsets of data based on value."
+- "Select subsets of data based on value."
 source: Rmd
 ---